High-Throughput Search and Prediction of Layered 4f-Materials: Results and Discussion

 \section{Results and Discussion}

 We identify 295 layered 4f compounds sourced from the three major international materials databases: ICSD, COD, and MPDS, all of which are populated by experimental crystal structure data.
-A complete list of the layered compounds is given in the Supplementary Materials.
+A complete list of the layered compounds is given in the Supplementary Materials~\cite{supp}.
 Figure~\ref{fig:ptable_distribution} presents the distribution of the element composition of all identified compounds, where for a given material each unique elemental species was counted once.
-The 295 compounds are evenly distributed across the lanthanide series of elements, with the exception of Promethium (Pm), which poses challenges due to its radioactive nature.
-Notably, almost all systems feature oxygen, with significant contributions from hydrogen, and the non-metal and halogen elements.
+The 295 compounds are near evenly distributed across the lanthanide series of elements, with the exception of Promethium (Pm), which poses challenges due to its radioactive nature.
+Notably, near 30\% of all systems feature oxygen or iodine, with significant contributions from the non-metal, other halogen and hydrogen elements.
 In contrast, only a few transition metals appear in very low frequency.

-Commonly, correlated f-electron materials are intermetallic compounds that are composed of elements with 4f or 5f electrons and metals (including post-transition metals and metalloids).
+Typically, correlated f-electron materials are intermetallic compounds that are composed of elements with 4f or 5f electrons and metals (including post-transition metals and metalloids).
 These materials typically host three-dimensional (3D) bonding networks and consequently are not layered and hard to cleave.
-However, if high electronegativity atomic species are introduced, such as \lh{hydrogen, chalcogens,} halogens, and other non-metal elements, they are able to occupy interstitial sites and encapsulate the 4f or 5f electrons and metallic elements, hence promoting a layered crystal structure.
-This process explains the significant presence of oxygen and hydrogen in Fig.~\ref{fig:ptable_distribution}.
+However, if high electronegativity atomic species are introduced, such as oxygen, iodine, chalcogens, other halogens, and other non-metal elements, they are able to occupy interstitial sites and encapsulate the 4f or 5f electrons and metallic elements, hence promoting a layered crystal structure.
+This process explains the significant presence of oxygen and iodine in the element distribution [Fig.~\ref{fig:ptable_distribution}].

 Though transition metals play a minor role in the identified layered 4f compounds, their inclusion introduces additional electronic degrees of freedom.
 This expanded space of competing and intertwining interactions further enrich the electronic and magnetic properties of the system.
-Moreover, they offer opportunities for doping and functionalization, enabling further tailoring of the material's properties for specific applications. \lh{However, just a few compounds containing transition-metal ions appear in our search, suggesting the potential for the synthesis and prediction of new materials. }
+Moreover, they offer opportunities for doping and functionalization, enabling further tailoring of the material's properties for specific applications.
+However, just a few compounds containing transition-metal ions appear in our search, suggesting the potential for the synthesis and prediction of new materials.